 Candidates for our school council are elected by members of their class and elections take place each September.
-Our council consists of 2 members (a boy and a girl) from every year group, starting at Year 1 through to Year 6.
+Our council consists of 2 members from every year group, starting at Year 1 through to Year 6.

 What is a School Council?